-Frugality is your friend – instead of purchasing the newest software and technology, consider utilizing free software to facilitate operations.
+Frugality is your friend!
+Instead of purchasing the newest software and technology, consider utilizing free software to facilitate operations.

 For example, use good resources for free video conferencing like Skype and Google Hangouts.
 Hootsuite offers limited social management tools for free.
 Asana and Wrike offer free project management systems.
 WordPress, Wix, Drupal, and others offer free content management.
 Insightly has a free customer relationship management system, and so on.

 There are many other free, “freemium” or free-trial software that smaller enterprises can use as they grow.
 This will help the business operate more efficiently, save costs on budget and allow the company to fully evaluate the software before making the investment in paid suites.
 Just make sure that you subscribe only to platforms you actually need and use, and cancel them when they are no longer in use.
 Virtual cards come in very handy for subscription management!

 To lower spending, new businesses should limit managerial hierarchies and utilize freelancers when appropriate.
 While you pay a higher hourly rate for a freelancer than a full-time employee, contractors tend to have copious amounts of varied experience, meaning they require less management and even less of your valuable time.
-Writers, designers, software developers and marketing experts are just a few of the roles that many startups hire on a freelance basis in order to cut spending.
+Writers, designers, software developers, and marketing experts are just a few of the roles that many startups hire on a freelance basis in order to cut spending.
 Additionally, freelancers can work out of their own homes, saving you money on office space and other resources.

 In its early stages, you can save a great deal on rent, utilities, and supplies by running the business from your home.
 By reducing overhead costs, a home-based business allows you to reinvest revenue into the company instead of facilities.
 As an added bonus, you and your employees will likely enjoy saving time and money commuting to work every day.